fauna-labs/fauna-serverless-saas-workshop/Lab3/README.md

 # About

-Lab3 builds-out Lab2's basline architecture by combining-in the e-commerce app first introduced in Lab1.
+Lab3 builds-out Lab2's baseline architecture by combining-in the e-commerce app first introduced in Lab1.
 The web application now allows the user to toggle between the "admin" app and the e-commerce app (aka "tenant" app).
 Tenant services that power the e-commerce application are now "tenant aware" and handles authorization of tenant-users, ensuring that only resources belonging to the users' tenant can be accessed.
 The authorization